weicht/learningAngular/README.md

 - Angular
 - Bootstrap

-Configure learningAngular as a Flask web application.  templates/index.html is the main index listing to navigate to the different samples.
+Deploy learningAngular as a Flask web application.  templates/index.html is the main index listing to navigate to the different samples.